RobBushRisk/java-pythonic-decorators/README.md

 # java-pythonic-decorators
-Allows implementation of python-like decorators in Java
+A maven plugin which allows implementation of python-like decorators in Java

 How to use: